onixbyte/onixbyte-toolbox/common-toolbox/README.md

-# Module `devkit-utils`
+# Common Toolbox

 ## Introduction

-This module provides a set of utilities to streamline Java codes.
+Common Toolbox is a Java SE utility library, that provides a collection of utility to streamline your Java coding experience.

 ## Features